MasakazuKurata/tutorial/README.md

 ### BashCompletion and GitPrompt

-Enable the bash-completion for git and consider installing the "git-prompt", to see the current branch, and if there are uncommitted changes consider installing the git prompt
+Enable the bash-completion for git and consider installing the "git-prompt", to see the current branch, and if there are uncommitted changes

   http://code-worrier.com/blog/git-branch-in-bash-prompt/